dehlirious/BeamNG-Mod-Utility/README.md

 ## Features

-- **BBCode to HTML Conversion**: Converts BBCode content in mod descriptions to HTML format.
 - **Mod Information Extraction**: Extracts details such as mod name, icon, type, configurations, and more.
 - **HTML Generation**: Generates an HTML file that provides a visual representation of the mods.
 - **Unwanted File Removal**: Removes specific unwanted files from the mod directory.